-Broadcast application of relatively larger amounts of N fertilizer under FFP was mainly responsible for higher total GWP as compared to other nutrient management strategies.
-Further, lack of K fertilizer in FFP probably reduced recovery of other nutrients by wheat, thereby reducing yield.
+Broadcast application of relatively larger amounts of N fertiliser under FFP was mainly responsible for higher total GWP as compared to other nutrient management strategies.
+Further, lack of K fertiliser in FFP probably reduced recovery of other nutrients by wheat, thereby reducing yield.
 This ultimately resulted in higher GWP per unit of produce under FFP.
 Our estimates show that no-till wheat production under a NE-based recommendation supplemented with GS-guided N management can be carbon neutral both in terms of yield and net return.
 This effect can be attributed to better nutrient use efficiency from in-season precision N application (i.e., rate and number of split applications matching the physiological demand of wheat).
-This probably reduced residual nitrate-N
+This probably reduced residual nitrate-N in soil profile, thereby minimising the N loss in the form of N2O emissions.

 Figure 2.
 Total Global Warming Potential (GWP) per t grain yield and per US\$ net return (NR) under different nutrient management strategies in no-till wheat production systems in Haryana.
-The data is the mean of two years from 15 farmers' fields (i.e., n=30).
-Means followed by different letters within same variable are significantly different based on LSD 0.05.
+[The data is the mean of two years from 15 farmers' fields (i.e., n=30).
+Means followed by different letters within same variable are significantly different based on LSD^{0.05}.
 Vertical bars show standard errors of the means.
-NE: Nutrient Expert®, NE+GS: Nutrient Expert[®] supplemented with GreenSeeker[®], SR: State recommendation, and FFP: farmers' fertilizer practice.
+NE: Nutrient Expert®, NE+GS: Nutrient Expert® supplemented with GreenSeeker, SR: State recommendation, and FFP: farmers' fertiliser practice.]